Hierarchical Fusion of Local and Global Visual Features with Mixture-of-Experts for Remote Sensing Image Scene Classification: EXPERIMENT

 \subsection{Implementation Details}

-All models were trained from scratch for 500 epochs on all three datasets without external pre-training.
-Data augmentation included random flipping and color jittering.
-Images were resized to $224\times224$ and divided into $16\times16$ patches, with learnable position embeddings.
-We used the AdamW optimizer with a batch size of 256, an initial learning rate of $5\times10^{-4}$, and weight decay of 0.05.
-The learning rate followed a cosine annealing schedule with linear warm-up.
-The loss function was Cross-entropy with label smoothing ($\epsilon=0.1$).
-All experiments were conducted on NVIDIA A800 GPUs.
+All models are implemented in PyTorch and trained from scratch for 500 epochs on NVIDIA A800 GPUs.
+We utilize the AdamW \cite{loshchilov2018decoupled} optimizer with a batch size of 256, an initial learning rate of $5\times10^{-4}$, and weight decay of 0.05, modulated by a cosine annealing schedule with linear warm-up.
+Input images are resized to $224 \times 224$ with standard data augmentation (random flipping and color jittering).
+The objective function is cross-entropy loss with label smoothing ($\epsilon=0.1$).
+For evaluation, we report accuracy alongside weighted precision, recall, and F1-score to assess performance.